 - South Australia produced and exported 5493 t (valued at $499 million) of uranium oxide in 2016 (Government of South Australia resource production statistics 2016).
 This is 63% of Australia’s mined uranium oxide production of 6946 t in 2016 (Australian Government Department of Industry, Innovation and Science (DIIS) 2016), which is around 10% of world production.

 - This amount of uranium can fuel 22 by 1GW commissioned reactors, powering almost 20 million homes for a year.

-South Australian mines, developing projects and mineral exploration tenements under exploration for uranium
+South Australian major uranium mines, uranium projects and mineral exploration tenements under exploration for uranium

 South Australia has demonstrated experience with technologies for processing uranium ore, developed from the state’s uranium mines using different ore beneficiation processes.